test1001-github/Assignment_1_github/Task1.md

 <details><summary><b>  3. git config --global user.email "user email id"</b></summary>

 ```
-1. It is used to configure the user email ID of the github account which we going to work with.
+1. This command is used to configure the user email ID of the github account which we going to work with.
-2. It is one time activity required at inital phase of git configuration.
+2. Executing this command is the one time activity required at inital phase of git configuration.
 If required, can change at any time.
 ```
 ![git_config_user_email](https://user-images.githubusercontent.com/114586341/193468251-51fac83a-5409-4d41-9999-a8a70b35295a.png)
 </details>

 <!-- git status -->
-<details><summary><b>  git status </b></summary>
+<details><summary><b>  4. git status </b></summary>

 ```
 1. Once the file saved in IDE, git start tracking the current stage of the file.
 That is,  whether the file is in working directory or staging area or committed.